Tails of the Eyelid Mite

 I regularly see Demodex in practice, almost every day!
 When I talk to colleagues, they’re surprised I see so many.
 The issue is Demodex is a master of disguise.
 The mites can hide underneath crusting at the base of eyelash follicles and even furrow into the follicles and oil-producing meibomian glands.

 Furthermore, Demodex is found 4 times more frequently in patients with Rosacea.
-So, if I see patients with Rosacea I’m suspicious and if I see crusting at the lid margins, I always perform a Blephex treatment to remove the crusting.
+So, if I see patients with Rosacea I’m suspicious and if I see crusting at the lid margins, I always perform a eyelid debridement followed by a ZEST treatment.
 Removing the crusts often exposes this devious culprit.
 I have a digital camera on my microscope, so I’ll often photograph a before and after to show the tail of the Demodex.
 Removing the crusts also helps remove some of the food source of the mite.
-However, I’ll also prescribe Demodex specific lid wipes such as Oust (there are a number of them out there) and also recommend IPL (Intense Pulsed Light therapy) to treat dry eye and ocular rosacea.
+However, I’ll also prescribe Demodex specific lid wipes but in severe cases I prescribe Ivermectin cream which is effective in killing Demodex.

 Mites Hidden Under EyeLash Crusting